 0:09:07.3 (movie clip) There was a passerby who had a video camera.

-And, every day at the start of the trial, I read this part of Connie McGee’s, the mom, her deposition testimony when she described in detail what went on in that station wagon.
+And, every day at the start of the trial, I read this part of Connie McGee’s (the mom) deposition testimony when she described in detail what went on in that station wagon.
 So, if you’ll just bear with me for a second, you’ll understand what this family went through.

 “And, so, we were just sitting there, waiting to pay the toll, and we felt a little bump, just like a little bump.
 And, I remember looking back and seeing the whole back of the station wagon was in flames.
 And, Bob said, ‘Everybody out.
 Everybody get out.’
 And, I saw Bob and Kelly go out the back door.”

 I forgot to tell you, Bob and Kelly and Connie were in the back seat of the station wagon.
-And, their son, Shane, was in the middle of the front seat.
+Their son, Shane, was in the middle of the front seat.
 There were two other people in Jane, the owner’s, station wagon, and another cousin that was with them.
 But, Shane was in the front seat in the middle with his seat belt on.
-So, Bob and Connie and Kelly were all in the back seat.

 “So, I saw Bob and Kelly go out the back door and, then, I tried to open my door on my side, but my door wouldn’t open.
 And, I remember the flames being everywhere, just all around the outside of the car.
 And, it was very, very hot.
 And, I remember thinking, ‘I’m doing to die here.’”

 And, she realized the button was down on the lock.
-And, she panicked.
+She panicked.
 And, she unlocked the door and was able to get out.
 But, at that point, the flames were all over.

 “And, I looked to see which way the flames would be better to go through.
 And, I mean, I couldn’t see through the flames.
 And, so, I just kind of like held my breath and ran through them, and they were over my head.
 They were over my head, and I could hear a roaring sound.
 And, so, I ran out, and I saw Kelly sitting over there against the barrier on the side of the road, and it seemed to me there were people there with her.
 And, then, Bob came running around, and I don’t know if it was he that said it, or I said it, ‘Where’s Shane?
 Where’s Shane?’